Bavette Steak Recipe

 Notes

-TO REHEAT.
-Bring the steak to room temperature to ensure it reheats into juicy and flavorful goodness.
-You can then reheat the steak in the oven, in a pan, or in the microwave.
-An oven preheated to 250F degrees provides the overall best results.
+• Reheating: You can reheat the steak in the oven, in a pan, or in the microwave.
+An oven preheated to 250°F provides the overall best results.
 But if you want to accentuate that crust, reheat the steak in a well-heated pan.

 Nutrition